 Members of the administration can start the Application easily by clicking on the Quick-Add icon and then on New Internal Rule / Regulation.
 The form that needs to be filled with the information about the new rule or regulation opens and they are able to submit data in the mandatory fields.
 By clicking on Save, the new entry is created in the Internal Rules and Regulations table.

-The visualization of our low-code Application table would enable all employees to retrieve all the necessary information with regards which rules and regulation are applied to the company, which are not applied and which are on pending status.
+The visualization of our Low-Code Application table would enable all employees to retrieve all the necessary information with regards which rules and regulation are applied to the company, which are not applied and which are on pending status.
 Also, It is clear which one is of High or Low severity and which are the penalties to the employees if they are not compliant to any internal rule.

 If employees want to retrieve more information regarding one rule or regulation, all they have to do is to click on the respective rule that they want to navigate.
 In the Rule or Regulation card which is displayed, the employee can view on the left section the information that the Administration Team submitted and on the right section some information about the status of the rule.

-Example 2.
+Low-Code Example 2.
 Meeting Room Booking

-We are a company that wants an Application to handle our meeting rooms booking processes.
+In this Low-Code example, we are a company that wants an Application to handle our meeting rooms booking processes.
 Currently, there are 3 meeting rooms available in the company, but several meetings should take place at the same time.
 Employees should be able to book any of the meeting rooms and every booking request should be approved by the Meeting Room Booking Manager.

 All the employees in the company can initiate booking request and they should specify when they want to book, the reason for booking, the duration and which meeting room they would like to book.
 If the Meeting Room Booking Manager rejects the request, requestors should have the option to reschedule the booking or Cancel their Application.

-For this business problem, the solution that we will develop would be a process enabled low-code Application.
+For this business problem, the solution that we will develop would be a process-enabled Low-Code Application.
 Every employee in the company would have access to the initiation of the process.

 The fields that would be created would cover the necessary data that the Meeting Room Booking Manager may need for the booking approval and enable him to organize meetings better.
 Those fields would be lists that the requestor would select the preferred meeting room, the reason of the booking, and some information about the duration and the period of time that the meeting is going to last.